 A great solution for soundproofing an indoor pool is to use AlphaEnviro® PVC Sound Baffles or AlphaFlex® PVC Ceiling Banners.
 By suspending sound absorbing baffles from the ceiling, they provide an unobtrusive treatment out of the way of the patrons and activities.
 These wipe-able surfaced, moisture resistant baffles are perfect for large open spaces.
 By reducing echo and reverberation, acoustic baffles improve speech intelligibility.
 They are easy to maintain, and they are an economical choice.
 If there is space on the walls, AlphaEnviro® PVC Wall Panels may be used.
 Alternatively, you can use acoustic foam panels or baffles to create different aesthetic designs.

 The stressful environment of competing sounds may not only from people, but from the pool equipment.
-If pool pumps are not in a completely isolated room, distracting noise will permeate throughout the space.
+If pool pumps are not in a soundproof room, distracting noise will permeate throughout the space.
 One way to solve this is to soundproof the wall.
 If the room is already built, lining the walls will barrier blankets like the ABSC-25 AudioSeal® Combination Sound Blanket will help block noise with its vinyl sound barrier septum.
 Then the door may be sealed with an Acoustic Door Seal Kit.

 If instruction is a key component to the successful operation of your indoor pool facility, a reverb time of 1 – 1.5 seconds would be desirable.
 If you are just looking to just lower the noise to a comfortable level, then 2 seconds might be acceptable.
 In either case, getting enough sound absorption in the room to soundproof the indoor pool with provide a long-lasting environment that everyone can enjoy.